-- Transvaginal ultrasound should be performed if secondary dysmenorrhoea is suspected.
+- A transvaginal ultrasound should be performed if secondary dysmenorrhoea is suspected.

-Treatment of dysmenorrhea is aimed at providing symptomatic relief as well as inhibiting the underlying processes that causes symptoms.
+Treatment of dysmenorrhea is aimed at providing symptomatic relief as well as inhibiting the underlying processes that cause symptoms.

-1.NSAIDs (nonsteroidal anti-inflammatory drugs, blocking production of prostaglandins) that provide analgesic (pain-killing) and anti-inflammatory effects eg: aspirin, ibuprofen and naproxen.
-Should be offered as first line treatment for pain relief.
+1.NSAIDs (nonsteroidal anti-inflammatory drugs, blocking the production of prostaglandins) that provide analgesic (pain-killing) and anti-inflammatory effects eg: aspirin, ibuprofen, and naproxen.
+Should be offered as a first-line treatment for pain relief.

-2.COCs (combined oral contraceptives) are commonly used as a second line therapy when NSAIDs are ineffective, poorly tolerated or contraindicated.
+2.COCs (combined oral contraceptives) are commonly used as second-line therapy when NSAIDs are ineffective, poorly tolerated, or contraindicated.
 COCs inhibit ovulation and endometrial tissue growth, thereby decreasing prostaglandin release.
 Contraception is the additional benefit of COCs.

 Treatment of Secondary dysmenorrhea must address the underlying disease ( cyst removal/ removal of submucosal fibroids/polyps etc ).
 Secondary dysmenorrhea may be resistant to NSAIDs and COCs.